MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-additional-currencies.md

 >
 > For example, you have a large amount of accounts receivable in British pounds (GBP), and you have set up your additional reporting currency (ACY) to be GBP.
 In this scenario, amounts in the accounts receivable that use GBP will not be adjusted for currency exchange gains/losses in the ACY, only amounts in the accounts receivable that are in other currencies.
 That means that if you use ACY to report your financial statements, it might result in understated or overstated outstanding balances of accounts receivable.

-## <a name="displaying-reports-and-amounts-in-the-additional-reporting-currency"></a>Displaying Reports and Amounts in the Additional Reporting Currency
+## Displaying Reports and Amounts in the Additional Reporting Currency
 Using an additional reporting currency can assist the reporting process for a company in the following cases:

 - Companies in non-EU countries/regions that have a high proportion of transactions with EU country/region companies.
 In this case, the non-EU company might also want to report in euro to make its financial reports more usable for EU trade partners.